garixx/reachOutAppium/README.md

 - Select elements at device and watch locators info

-# Locators hunting With Android UiAutomatorViewer:
+# Locators hunting With Android UiAutomatorViewer

 - you should have Android SDK installed
 - At <android-sdk>/tools/ file uiautomatorviewer.bat (for Windows) or uiautomatorviewer is situaited